 A lot of sports and fitness routines can make you fit.
 But being fit like a boxer is in an entirely different league.
 Being in shape to endure the hardships of this sport means being capable of being at your absolute best while getting ready to go into a ring, and fight against an opponent.

 Most people don’t need to go this far.
 But the way boxers train, particularly with a heavy bag, can be hugely beneficial for people who want to get on top of the game fast.
-That is what the routine we are going to explain is all about.
+That is what the routine we are going to explain is all about and a good pair of gloves may help you achieve that.

 Start by warming up